telerik/ajax-docs/controls/imagebutton/client-side-programming/events/overview.md

 # Events Overview

-The **RadImageButton** exposes several client-side events which allow easy and flexible use in a wide range of application scenarios:
+The **RadImageButton** exposes several client-side events that allow easy and flexible use in a wide range of application scenarios:

 * **[OnClientLoad (load)]({%slug imagebutton/client-side-programming/events/onclientload%})** - raised when the control is initialized.